 «People who love to eat are always the best people».

-Recently, I read an article about people whose destiny to travel is written into their genes: the wanderlust gene is so powerful (*).
+I recently read an article about people whose destiny to travel is written into their genes: the wanderlust gene is powerful (*).

-I dedicate all my travel experience to my mother who traveled outside the borders of her country only once, but I am sure she has voyaged the whole universe, through her day dreams.
+I dedicate all my travel experience to my mother, who traveled outside her country's borders only once, but I am sure she has voyaged the whole universe through her daydreams.

-(*) The word wanderlust is a borrowing from German meaning "passion to wander", and first appeared in English early last century.
+(*) The word wanderlust is a borrowing from German, meaning "passion for wandering," and first appeared in English early last century.

-I am one of those lucky people who have a low, but steady income, that allows me to enjoy traveling more than richer people do.
+I am one of those lucky people who have a low but steady income, which allows me to enjoy traveling more than wealthier people.

 Traveling is not always about money.
-People with money (there are exemptions of course) do not have time for traveling because they have to make more money.
-They may take their privet jet or travel first class to have a long weekend in a five-star resort and enjoy all day spa and a diner at a Michelin-starred restaurant, but this does not make them travelers as they do not really smell or taste the world around them.
+People with money (there are exemptions, of course) do not have time for traveling because they have to make more money.
+They may take their private jet or travel first class to have a long weekend in a five-star resort and enjoy an all-day spa and dinner at a Michelin-starred restaurant, but this does not make them travelers as they do not smell or taste the world around them.

-I also started this travelogue as a travel guide for other ordinary people like me, who travel economy class and look for cozy 3-star bargain hotels, who travel on buses and trains and boats and most of all who enjoy local cuisine at its most.
+I also started this travelogue as a travel guide for other ordinary people like me, who travel economy class and look for cozy 3-star bargain hotels, who travel on buses and trains and boats, and most of all, who enjoy local cuisine at its most.
 I hope these people find some help on my pages.

 Of course, as I love food, this is a travelogue with a culinary twist.

-This is for people who enjoy food, either it is street food or local restaurant food.
-This is for people who want to taste what the locals taste, their everyday life.
-If you are interested into posh expensive restaurants you will find nothing interesting in here.
+This travelogue is for people who enjoy food, whether it is street food or local restaurant food.
+It is for people who want to taste what the locals taste, their everyday life.
+If you are interested in posh expensive restaurants, you will find nothing interesting here.

-I believe my blog comes to fill this gap: to provide at least information that has been checked by myself.
-Some times I see that I write too much about a place I visit, and this makes it tiring or/and boring for the readers.
-I know that our century demands less in depth reading as the information we receive daily is too much.
-But, again, I believe the clever reader can omit information he finds not useful for himself.
+Sometimes I see that I write too much about a place I visit, making it tiring or/and boring for the readers.
+I understand that our century demands less in-depth reading as the information we receive daily is too much.
+But, again, I believe the clever reader can omit information he finds useless.